jlduan/fba/docs/_build/html/_sources/tutorials/cell_surface_protein_labeling/SC3_v3_NextGem_DI_PBMC_CSP_1K/tutorial.rst.txt

    :width: 800px
    :align: center

-The fragment structure in this feature barcoding library inferred from ``qc`` results matches the design (`Table 1`_.
+The fragment structure in this feature barcoding library inferred from ``qc`` results matches the design (Page 3, `Table 1`_.
 Of course, this is an example dataset from 10x Genomics).
 Bases 34-56 are actually called 'Capture Sequence 1' on beads.

 .. _`Table 1`: https://assets.ctfassets.net/an68im79xiti/6p0emIeLO8bsxinEbKgcfF/275a5752f4e4347f75a1f649bd824463/CG000149_DemonstratedProtocol_CellSurfaceProteinLabeling_RevB.pdf

 The detailed ``qc`` results are stored in ``feature_barcoding_output.tsv.gz`` file. ``matching_pos`` columns indicate the matched positions on reads. ``matching_description`` columns indicate mismatches in substitutions:insertions:deletions format.